jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* October 2020: our preprint [Entropy stable discontinuous Galerkin methods for nonlinear conservation laws on networks and multi-dimensional domains](https://arxiv.org/abs/2010.09994) is now online.
+We show how to couple together three or more 1D channels or 1D and 2D domains in an entropy stable fashion, assuming that the simulations on each individual domain/channel are entropy stable.
 * September 2020: our preprint [High order weight-adjusted discontinuous Galerkin methods for wave propagation on moving curved meshes](https://arxiv.org/abs/2009.12768) is now online.
 We show that by using weight-adjusted mass matrices (a generalization of mass lumping) an Arbitrary Lagrangian-Eulerian formulation, we can avoid the cost of assembling and inverting matrices on moving curved meshes while retaining energy stability up to a term which rapidly converges to zero.
 * September 2020: Yimin Lin has successfully passed his MA thesis defense.
 * September 2020: Kaihang Guo has successfully passed his PhD proposal.